 Start at the Obelisk Tomb and Bab Al-Siq Triclinium

-Marvel at the Rosy Treasury, Al-Khazneh
+Marvel at the Treasury, Al-Khazneh

-Give Respect to Urn Tomb
+Pay respect to Urn Tomb

-It is by far the largest of the Royal burials, and was later to be reconsecrated as a Byzantine church.
+It is by far the largest of the Royal burials and was later to be reconsecrated as a Byzantine church.
 There are three chambers above its doorway.
 The central chamber is blocked by a stone that depicts the man buried inside, which will send shivers running down your spine.

 Take a long deep breath, and enjoy the second-most famed monument of Petra, standing tall in front of you.
-The overall design resembles Al-Khazneh in many ways, but with rather simplified architecture.
+The overall design resembles Al-Khazneh in many ways, but with a rather simplified architecture.

-Watch the Sunset
+Watch the sunset

-Ride a Camel and Engage in Small Talk with the Bedouins
+Ride a camel, and engage in small talk with the Bedouins

 Relax at the Mövenpick Resort Petra

 Petra hosts a number of hotels and resorts to suit your taste and budget.
-Mövenpick Resort Petra is considered the most favored among tourists for being adjacent to the Al-Khazneh monument and for its stunning authentic interior and bar.
+Mövenpick Resort Petra is considered the most favoured among tourists for being adjacent to the Al-Khazneh monument and for its stunning authentic interior and bar.